Helaxious/PyCheckers/README.md

 # PyCheckers!
 A classic board game implemented in `pygame`!
-Complete with every feature you need to play checkers!
-It also features saving/loading (though single-player mode isn't available yet)
+Complete with every feature you need to play checkers! (including handsome sprites drawn by a mouse) It also features saving/loading (though single-player mode isn't available yet)

 ## Features